RTBytez/common/README.md

 # common
-Shared code between client and server
+Shared code between the client and server codebase's